Covid 19 coronavirus: Brothers Nigel and Alan Te Hiko's deaths a 'significant loss'

 He had a background in social work but developed his skills and expertise as a researcher and historian.

-Raukawa chairwoman Vanessa Eparaima said he was a Pou of support for her and the iwi.
+Raukawa chairwoman Vanessa Eparaima said he was a pou of support for her and the iwi.

 "For Nigel, it is impossible not to acknowledge his immense skill and invaluable support for so many – how exceptional he was.

-"Nigel was a Raukawa historian whose love for knowledge and passion for accumulating and increasing his and his tribe's shared history and mātauranga leaves a lasting legacy."
+"Nigel was a Raukawa historian whose love for knowledge and passion for accumulating and increasing his and his tribe's shared history and mātauranga leaves a lasting legacy.

 "He was an incredibly humble man, he did not crave the limelight, and was an immense pou of support often in the background, supporting leaders with whaikōrero when required, history and advice, and with the ammunition of research and knowledge which was crucial to the conclusion of the Raukawa Treaty settlement negotiations."

-Over the last few years he had been burdened with declining health and had issues with his kidneys.
+Over the past few years he had been burdened with declining health and had issues with his kidneys.

 "He has left immense shoes to fill for the iwi, but we are so grateful he has left so many words and writings, which will feed the minds and hearts of many of this generation and of those many who are to come," she said.